Limited time First month free ·

 Key Points

-• Pauses notifications without affecting presence status
+• Pauses all Slack notifications without affecting your presence status (green or away dot)

-• Can be scheduled for automatic activation
+• Can be scheduled for automatic recurring activation during quiet hours

-• Teammates can override DND for urgent messages
+• Teammates can override DND for urgent messages through an explicit prompt

 Examples